 - For starters, it's incredibly easy.
 I know some home bakers can feel intimidated by pie, but this one will take you no time at all.

 - The shortbread crust is SO delicious.
-It's slightly salty, which complements the rich butterscotch so well.
+It's slightly salty, which complements the rich butterscotch pudding filling so well.
 Plus, you don't need to chill the dough OR roll it out.
-Told you this recipe is easy.

 - I consider this to be an unconventional option for, say, Thanksgiving or any other dinner party.
-It's unexpected but in the very best way!
+Serving butterscotch cinnamon pie is unexpected but in the very best way!

-Press the pie dough into a greased pie pan.
+STEP TWO: Press the dough into a greased pie pan.
 Pop it in the oven to bake, then set it aside to cool completely while you're working on the filling.

-While butterscotch pie typically involves egg yolks, mine is made with an eggless butterscotch pudding filling.
-All you have to do is stir the brown sugar, milk, vanilla, salt, and arrowroot in a saucepan on medium heat until you see it start to thicken.
+STEP THREE: While butterscotch pie typically involves egg yolks, mine is made with an eggless butterscotch pudding filling.
+All you have to do is stir the milk, brown sugar, arrowroot, cinnamon, vanilla, and salt together in a saucepan over medium-high heat until you see it start to thicken.

 - Make sure your pie crust has cooled completely before adding your filling, otherwise you will end up with a melty, goopy mess.

 - You will want to stir the filling pretty consistently while it cooks, to keep it from sticking to your pan and also to avoid burning it.